-- Each grant is awarded for a period of time beginning July 1st and ending September 30th of the following year.
+- 1) Each grant is awarded for a period of time beginning July 1st and ending September 30th of the following year.
 The Tydings amendment extends the grant period to 27 months by allowing unexpended funds as of September 30th to carry over an additional 12 months.
-Funds are potentially available to organizations for 27 months provided there are schools identified as CSI schools and a budget is submitted each year. - 2) The SEA will determine whether to renew an organization's grant if one or more schools within the organization are not meeting the goals identified for the interventions an organization is implementing, student achievement outcomes, and / or other factors determined by the SEA.
-Pending renewal, these subgrants to CSI schools would be for a period of 3 years
+Funds are potentially available to organizations for 27 months provided there are schools identified as CSI schools and a budget is submitted each year, unless a different period of performance is communicated at the time of award. - 2) The SEA will determine whether to renew an organization's grant if one or more schools within the organization are not meeting the goals identified for the interventions an organization is implementing, student achievement outcomes, and / or other factors determined by the SEA.
+Pending renewal, these subgrants to CSI schools would be for a period of 3 years CSI schools only. - 3) Remaining fund will be determined and allotted on an annual basis and the funds must be encumbered and liquidated within the communicated period of availability at the time of allotment TSI schools only.

-ESEA TITLE I, PART C - MIGRANT EDUCATION PROGRAM (PRC 051)
+ESEA TITLE I, PART C - MIGRANT EDUCATION PROGRAM (PRC 0051)